alexandraabbas/svelte-reading-list/README.md

 # 📚 Svelte reading list app

 This is my first project using Svelte.
-It's a reading list app using Firabase and Google's Books API.
+It's a reading list app using Firestore and Google's Books API.

 <kbd>
   <img src="public/img/screenshot.png">